sharetribe/sharetribe/UPGRADE.md

 This release removes the ability for one user to belong to multiple marketplaces.
 From now on one user belongs to one and only one marketplace.

-Because of that this release contains quite a few migrations which will duplicate existing user accounts if they belong to multiple communities.
+Because of that, this release contains quite a few migrations which will duplicate existing user accounts, if they belong to multiple communities.
 For example, if one user belongs to three communities, two new users will be created so that each user belongs to only one community.

 The migrations are not safe to run while the application is running, so we recommend you to put the application on [maintenance mode](#maintenance-mode) while running the migrations.
 Also, as always, remember to take database backup before migrating.